carlos-molina/tee-morello-performance-experiments/README.md

 ## Memory exhaustion by attestable replicas
 The main aim of this experiment is to measure and analyse how the memory of a Morello Board is consumed by instances (also called replicas) of attestables.
-To this end, we loaded the attestsable with a C program compiled with library compartmentalisation tool and loaded in a compartment; precisely, we used the enterprise application integration
+To this end, we loaded the attestsable with a C program compiled with the library compartmentalisation tool and loaded in a compartment; precisely, we used the enterprise application integration
 (see yellow box) use case implemented in - [tee-compartimentalisation-study-case repository](https://github.com/CAMB-DSbD/tee-compartimentalisation-study-case "Git repository").